WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 across streams.
 This change has made it possible for HTTP to support real-time applications.

+This specification makes an assumption that [@I-D.ietf-quick-transport] will be widely implemented and deployed as a mainstream part of web-based software systems, but any extensions unique to the needs of VoIP will struggle to see widespread deployment.
 As a result, RIPP uses HTTP/3 [@I-D.ietf-quic-http], but is not an extension to it.
 This means that RIPP inherits the benefits of classic HTTP deployments - easy load balancing, easy expansion and